 Some people don’t want to spend an hour (sometimes more) to commute to work each day which could happen especially if you are based in London or if you have relocated your offices.
-Many people consider leaving jobs because of the travel time but what if you offered a solution.
-You could even compromise and agree 2 out of 5 days they need to be in the office.
+Many people consider leaving jobs because of the travel time but what if you offered a solution that would allow them to minimise their travel time?
+Perhaps rather than eliminating is all together, you agree for them to be in office, 2 out of 5 days instead.

 Additionally, how many times have you had parents call in sick because their child is poorly?
-They themselves are fine and rightly so, they need to look after their child but if the child is going to be spending the day in bed or in front of the TV, then the parent may well prefer to be doing work rather than having a day off unpaid.
+They are fine but they need to look after their child.
+Their child could be poorly in bed and not need anything physically, then the parent may well prefer to be doing work rather than having a day off unpaid.
 Providing that opportunity would mean the world to them and to you it means less interrupted work, especially at the time of important projects.

 In this digital age, there is so much technology to enable remote working: